iamfranco/listCalc/README.md

-# Calculator
+# ListCalc

-This website is a calculator for list-based calculations.
+This website is a calculator for performing element-wise operations on lists.

 ##### Input entries and compute
 ![](computegif.gif)